 Many of our hikes are in parks or green spaces but some feature city sidewalks.
-Below are some of our popular Twin Cities hikes.
+Below are a sampling of our popular Twin Cities hikes.
+Many more can be found over in our Posts using the category Hikes.

 Arden Hills/Twin City Arsenal Hike (St. Paul)